ixpantia/spatial_demo/README.md

     create pipeline -f pipeline_distances.json

-We can check how the execution of the pipeline went by taking a look on the dashboads or inspect the job.
+We can check how the execution of the pipeline went by taking a look on the dashboards or inspect the job.
 We get the job id with `list job` and then `inspect job <job_id>`.

 1. And now we run the last pipeline that joins all the archives into